grz0zrg/fas/README.md

 Each samples loaded from the `grains` or `waves` folder are processed, one of the most important process is the sample pitch mapping, this process try to gather informations or guess the sample pitch to map it correctly onto the user-defined image height, the guessing algorithm is in order :

-1. from the filename, the filename should contain a specific pattern which indicate the sample pitch such as `A#4` or a frequency between "#" character such as `flute_#440#.wav`
+1. from the filename, the filename should contain a specific pattern which indicate the sample pitch such as `A#4` or an exact frequency between "#" character such as `flute_#440#.wav`
-2. with Yin pitch detection algorithm, this method can be heavily inaccurate and depend on the sample content
+2. with Yin pitch detection algorithm, this method work ok most of the time but can be inaccurate, depend on the sample content and yin parameters which are actually fixed right now, only awailable when compiled with `WITH_AUBIO`

+Grains are smoothed in / out automatically to avoid crackles.

 ### Effects